Command Line Interface (CLI)¶

 [--zmin MINIMUM] \

-[--zmax MAXIMUM]
+[--zmax MAXIMUM] \

 GUI highlights¶

-Playback controls (play/pause, FPS slider, frame slider)
+Playback controls (play/pause, FPS, frame slider)

 Toggle raw vs processed views and apply processing on demand